100 Swiss start-ups with great market potential

 start-ups made it onto the TOP 100 list

 new jobs were created

-billion Swiss francs of capital has been raised by the start-ups
+capital that has been raised by the startups (in billions of CHF)

-As well as an investor vote there has also been a public vote for the last three years.
-This too can be a door-opener for start-ups.
+As well as an investor vote there has also been a public vote for the last four years.
+This too can be a door-opener for startups.
 Fact is, they become familiar to potential future customers.
-"That's exciting for all those start-ups that are not primarily on the hunt for capital," says Stefan Steiner.
-Acatena was the firm that attracted most votes in this year's public ranking.
-With its mobile end-to-end marketing system, the Zug-based start-up enables the tracking of products from place of manufacture to consumer.
+"That's exciting for all those startups that are not primarily on the hunt for capital," says Stefan Steiner.
+This year ten startups – one per sector – were selected.

 Start-ups from Switzerland are internationally competitive

-Major international interest in the event shows that the Swiss start-up scene can easily compete with Silicon Valley and others.
+Major international interest in the event shows that the Swiss startup scene can easily compete with Silicon Valley and others.
 "We have no reason to hide," says Stefan Steiner.
-Quality levels are high on the technical front in particular, thanks to the ETH Zurich and EPFL Lausanne.
-The start-ups from these institutions are much in demand, and have often been acquired by tech giants such as Apple and Facebook.
+Quality levels are high on the technical front in particular, thanks to ETH Zurich and EPFL Lausanne.
+The startups from these institutions are much in demand, and have often been acquired by tech giants such as Apple and Facebook.

 The innovative skills of young Swiss entrepreneurs are also on show in other sectors.
 Among this year's TOP 100 startups are firms in the healthcare, biotechnology, life sciences, medical technology, cleantech, drones, and fintech sectors.
 Although startups from Zurich and Lausanne are over-represented, entrepreneurs from the whole of Switzerland also feature on the list.